hakobtp/blog/python/oop/1_object_in_python.md

 # Objects in Python

-In Python, **everything is an object** — numbers, text, lists, even functions.
+In Python, **everything is an object** — numbers, strings, lists, dictionaries, even functions.
-You might not notice this right away because Python hides most of the technical details behind a simple and friendly syntax.
+You might not always see it because Python hides most of the technical details behind its simple syntax.

-For example, if you write:
+For example:
 ```py
 score = 10
 ```

+Here’s what actually happens:

-you are actually creating an object of type `int` (integer) with the value `10`.
-Then, Python links the name `score` to that object.
-You don’t need to think about the “internal machinery” unless you want to build your own objects or change how existing ones behave.
+- Python creates an object of type `int` with the value `10`.
+- The name `score` is linked to that object.

+You don’t normally need to worry about how Python builds objects unless you want to:
+- Create your own objects.
+- Change the way existing ones behave.

-## What is an object?
+## What exactly is an object?

-An object is a special kind of data structure that can hold both:
+An object is a container that can hold:
 - **Data** → stored in variables called attributes.
 - **Code** → stored in functions called methods.

-You can imagine objects as `nouns` (things) and methods as `verbs` (actions).
+You can think of:
+- Objects as nouns (things).
+- Methods as verbs (actions).

 For example:
-- A `Book` object might have attributes like `title` and `pages`.
+- A `Book` object might have `title` and `pages` as attributes.
-- It might have methods like `open()` and `read_page()`.
+- It might have `open()` and `read_page()` as methods.

+Every object is created from a class, which acts as a blueprint.

 ---